Nplate: 7 things you should know

-- An overall platelet response of 88% was reported in a trial of nonsplenectomized patients who received 1 mcg/kg Nplate over 24 weeks, compared to only 14% with placebo.
+- An overall platelet response of 88% was reported in a trial of nonsplenectomized patients who received 1 mcg/kg Nplate over 24 weeks, compared to only 14% with a placebo.
 Only 20% required rescue therapy compared to 62% of those who received a placebo.

 - In another study of splenectomized patients, an overall platelet response rate of 79% was reported with Nplate treatment, compared to 0% with placebo.

 Medicines that interact with Nplate may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with Nplate.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 There is only 1 documented interaction with Nplate, which is:

 - carfilzomib (combination use increases the risk of dangerous blood clots).